Semrush Pricing (2026) — Which Plan is Best for You?

 The Starter plan is Semrush’s entry-level offering.
 At $199 per month, it gives you the following core features:

 • AI visibility tracking — this lets you monitor how your brand and content appear across major AI-driven search and answer platforms, including ChatGPT, Google AI Overviews, Google AI Mode, and Gemini.
-You can use this functionality to see whether your site is being cited as a source, which of its pages are referenced, and how your visibility and brand perception compares with competitors.
+You can use this functionality to see whether your site is being cited as a source, which of its pages are referenced, and how your visibility and brand perception compares with those of competitors.

 • Domain analytics — this gives you the ability to see how “authoritative” your domain (or a competitor’s) is, based on how many links there are to it.